camunda/camunda-docs/versioned_docs/version-8.6/reference/glossary.md

 ### Client

-A client interacts with the Zeebe broker on behalf of the business application.
+A client interacts with the Zeebe Broker on behalf of the business application.
 Clients poll for work from the broker.

 - [Architecture](/components/zeebe/technical-concepts/architecture.md#clients)